gemmaellis16/memory_game/README.md

 #### **Image**

-The background [image](assets/css/images/farm.jpg) is of a farm landscape to bring the farm landscape to the attention of the child.
+The background [image](assets/css/images/farm4.jpg) is of a farm landscape to bring the farm landscape to the attention of the child.

 #### **Pop up Modal**

-The main idea to put a[pop up modal](screenshots/cover-text) and the beginning of the game was to grab the users attention immediately - by personilising it (through entering a name) and secondly to choose a level (easy, medium or hard) .
+The main idea to put a[pop up modal](screenshots/cover-text) and the beginning of the game was to grab the users attention immediately - to choose a level (easy, medium or hard) .

 #### **Main Page**

-The [Main Page](screenshots/) is based on a farm theme - as its simple and eye catching for the user and lots of children (2-5 years) have experience with learning about farm animals (especially in the rural area we live in).
+The [Main Page](docs/screenshots/animals.png) is based on a farm theme - as its simple and eye catching for the user and lots of children (3-5 years) have experience with learning about farm animals (especially in the rural area we live in).
 It is in two columns (taken from Bootstrap) to appear neat and tidy on the page with easily identifiable Font awesome icons to attract the user.

 #### **Buttons**

-The [buttons](screenshots/) icons were used as they are widely known symbols so for kids its easy to identify them rather than reading any words - as they may not know how to read so symbols are easy to recognise.
+The [buttons](docs/screenshots/buttons.png) icons were used as they are widely known symbols so for kids its easy to identify them rather than reading any words - as they may not know how to read so symbols are easy to recognise.
 - "I" symbol for the rules and information on the game
 - "Mute" button to turn the sound on/off as the user wishes.
 - "Reset" button to start the game over.
 - "Star" symbol for the scoreboard.

-- "Time" written in text to keep the time of completed game.
+#### **Counters**

-- "Flips" written in text to keep record of how many times cards were flipped over.
+The time, score and flip [counters](docs/screenshots/counters.png) are large enough and placed at the top of the game grid for the users to see during the game and placed at the top together so the users can keep record of their progress.

 #### **Cards**

 The cards were chosen becuase they were farm animals - and I chose similiar looking animals (front facing with big eyes) so that they kept with the theme and looked more attractive.

-The number of cards were chosen (easy - 8) mainly because it was important to keep the number low as the user for this specific game is designed to be for 2-5 year olds.
+The number of cards were chosen (easy - 8) mainly because it was important to keep the number low for the age range targeted for the game.
 2 rows of 4 coloums on a desktop.
 3 rows of 3/4 coloumn on mobile and desktop